JellyRollJunior/leet-code-journal/README.md

     * O(1) space is a bit tricky but very smart.
 Think outside the box!
     * Good question to redo just to remember what kind of space saving methods are possible (but not high priority)
     * DO NOT READ SPOILER: use the original matrix and data storage
+* Spiral Matrix
+    * Good question to practice matrix indicies
+    * A good test in writing simple elegant code.
+My answer was quite convoluted when there was a VERY SIMPLE alternative.

 String
 * Longest Substring Without Repeating Characters